clarify/aquagraph_clarify/README.md

 4. Go to http://localhost:8080/docs
 5. In the Neo4j Desktop run `match(n) return n`

 For now your database is empty.
 To add data, go to the arrows app and `export` the data as `Cypher` (click on the Create button and `Copy to clipboard`).
-Paste the connent to a cell in Neo4j Browser and run it.
+Paste the content to a cell in Neo4j Browser and run it.
 Run `match(n) return n` to see your graph.

 # Note